a Fromester guide

 Update now (after you have backed up everything).
 Copy ~/Music/iTunes/iTunes Library.itl and iTunes Music Library.xml to a USB stick or email if small enough, just in case.

 Checkout the macOS Catalina 10.15 Wikipedia page for more info.

-    Scientits advise leaving it alone, see what happens, plug in power, keep awake, click on things, do something else, occasionally check, may take weeks, don’t tell them your name Pike.
+Scientits advise leaving it alone to see what happens, plug in power, keep awake, click on things, occasionally check, may take weeks, don’t tell them your name Pike.

 How to downgrade from macOS Catalina to macOS Mojave

 Remove all peripherals.
 Restart, press firmly on CMD and R, let go when you see the progress bar.
 Use Disk Utility to erase internal Macintosh HD then install recommended operating system.
 Restore user data from Time Machine backup or start again.
 Caution, some data may be lost, stolen or damaged.

 All files created with 32bit software are converted to 64bit versions in macOS Catalina which can take a very long time, relatively speaking.
 Most patient users should be fine.

 Removing 32bit support means ALL applications will be able to use more than 4GB of RAM, the maximum RAM available for use by 64bit operating systems is 18 Quintillion Gigabytes.